Always a slightly chubby kid, my heaviest weight at age 15 was the start of 15 more years of insane fad diets, starvation, and eating disorders.

 There are foods which we might not want to make the staples of our diets, but we love them, and they aren’t that bad.
 Chocolate, ice cream, pasta, etc. can be enjoyed and still healthy.

 Try to enjoy the foods you love in the healthiest ways.
 Have a chocolate or two, but not the whole box.
-Enjoy the ice cream but ask yourself if you really need all the toppings.
+Enjoy the ice cream but ask yourself if you really need the toppings.
 You might want to try sugar-free or all-natural variations.
 Pasta is great but try light sauces instead of something thick and creamy.
 Choices within choices make a big difference.

 You have permission to eat those, too.
 It’s better to indulge yourself occasionally rather than feel deprived, which creates obsession.
 So, if you crave those buttery cream sauces, the cake with all the toppings, etc. just go for it.
 Your self-permission might make it easy to have a few bites and leave the rest.
 Even if you eat the whole thing, it’s going to work for you because this is a well-deserved occasional indulgence.
 Enjoy it guilt-free!

-Eat Every Three Hours
+Eat Every Three Hours - Then Fast all Night

 Apparently, the science and opinions on this theory are widely varied, but thirty years ago when I first learned of this I tried it and it worked for me.